Aathithya-Shanmuga-Sundaram/Aathithya-Shanmuga-Sundaram/README.md

 ---

 ### 🚀 About Me
-- 🔭 Currently working on **Secure Authentication Methods**
+- 🔭 Currently working on **Secure Authentication Methods.**
-- 🌱 Learning more about **Red Teaming & Advanced Threat Simulation**
+- 🌱 Learning more about **Red Teaming & Advanced Threat Simulation.**
-- 💬 I love simplifying **cybersecurity concepts** for students and professionals
+- 💬 I love simplifying **cybersecurity concepts** for students and professionals.
-- ⚡ Fun fact: **I use metaphors to explain technical stuff — and it works every time**
+- ⚡ Fun fact: **I use metaphors to explain technical stuff and it works.**

 ---